manticoresoftware/docker/README.md

 ```

-## config mode
+## Custom config

-If you want to run Manticore in config mode - where indexes are defined in the configuration mode - you will need to mount the configuration to the instance:
+If you want to run Manticore with your custom config, where indexes are defined in the configuration mode - you will need to mount the configuration to the instance:

 ```
 docker run --name manticore -v ~/manticore/etc/manticore.conf:/etc/manticoresearch/manticore.conf -v ~/manticore/data/:/var/lib/manticore/data -p 9306:9306 -d manticoresearch/manticore